pnsaeta/p064/docs/FO-Gibbs.md

 \\[
     g_\text{peak} \approx \frac{2}{\pi} \mathrm{Si}(\pi)
 \\]

-but we can do it numerically using `scipy`:
+We can also use `scipy` to do the integral numerically:

 ~~~~ python
 from scipy.integrate import quad